ClintH/generator-kattegat/README.md

 $ yo kattegat
 ```

 It will take some time to run, and you'll see a lot of stuff scrolling by.
-Once it's done, and you get the message "Done, without errors" you're ready to continue.
+Once it's done and you get the message "Done, without errors" you're ready to continue.

+Make a note of the directory you're in.
+Type `pwd` on Mac or `cd` on Windows to find out where you are.
+This is your base directory.
+You'll need to come back here to start your server and this is also where you'll install samples and edit code.

 [Continue on!](https://github.com/ClintH/kattegat)

 # If you get an error
 If you get an error running the `npm install` or `yo kattegat` commands, try them once more.
-I've noticed sometimes I get permission denied errors which go away after repeating the command.
+Sometimes I get permission denied errors which go away after repeating the command.

 # <a name="make-page"></a> Starter pages